ndepalma/android-clm-tracker/README.md

 8. Clean and rebuild your eclipse project.
 There shouldn't be any errors at this point.
 9. Deploy to an attached phone.

+---
+Errata:

+* Some people have had trouble building the APK.
+If this is the case, go to your project android build properties and uncheck "Is library".
+You'll know it because you'll think to yourself "This must refer to OpenCV being a library.
+Geez, this is a big misunderstanding!"
+* If it keeps asking you to install OpenCV Manager and you have - make sure your tablet has the NEON extensions.
+Find your tablet online and look up the processor.
+Android apparently lets you install native libraries that aren't for your processor.
+So make sure that when you install OpenCV and you build your jni (in the android.mk), you are targetting the right processor for your tablet.
+I have assumed an ARM processor with the NEON (ARMs SIMD Co-processor) extensions.
+---
 Major credit for this project goes primarily to [Jason Saragih](http://jsaragih.org/) for the original algorithm and code, [Kyle McDonald](http://kylemcdonald.net/) for maintaining the C++ code and mediating the different FaceTracker spin-off projects, and to the [OpenCV](http://opencv.org/) team who originally ported OpenCV to Android.
 This project is meant to be a proof of concept and, as such, can be extended to your project as needed.

 `android-clm-tracker` was forked and modified from the original c++ source at  [Kyle McDonald's FaceTracker github.](https://github.com/kylemcdonald/FaceTracker)